-Ernst & Young provides taxation and other assurance related services to the Group.
-Partners and employees of our firm may deal with the Group on normal terms within the ordinary course of trading activities of the business of the Group.
-We have no other relationship with, or interest in, the Group.
+Ernst & Young provides taxation and agreed upon procedures services to the group.
+Partners and employees of our firm may deal with the group on normal terms within the ordinary course of trading activities of the business of the group.
+We have no other relationship with, or interest in, the group.